Fluctuating Non-linear Non-equilibrium System in Terms of Nambu Thermodynamics: Introduction

 The paper is structured as follows.
 The Nambu bracket is first explained in Section 2.
 Next in Section 3, derivation of the general form for Nambu non-equilibrium thermodynamics is discussed.
 In Section 4, approaches to construct the Hamiltonians and entropy are described.
 In the following Section 5, it is given how the BZ reaction and H-R model is described by the Nambu bracket and the Nambu non-equilibrium thermodynamics, in which an entropy term is introduced in addition to two Hamiltonians.
 In Section 6, we discuss how the characteristic cycles and spikes in Nambu non-equilibrium thermodynamics are realized using two toy models.
 In Section 7, we discuss the effect of fluctuations on Nambu non-equilibrium thermodynamics, and numerically investigate how the effect of fluctuations affects the time oscillation-like behavior.
 Finally, in Section 6, the results are summarized and discussed.

 In addition, Appendix A discusses entropy in LCR circuits.
 Appendix B examines spikes in more detail, and Appendix C discusses the Zwanzig model.
+Appendix D discusses the specific example of moving toward the thermal equilibrium, and Appendix E discusses harmonic oscillators.

-This paper intends to understand the periodic motions (cycles) in various models far from the equilibrium.
+Before ending this section, we will repeat our motivation to write this paper: This paper intends to understand the periodic motions (cycles) in various models far from the equilibrium.
 We separate the motion into the ordinary part of periodic motion and the dissipation part.
 The former part is supported by the Nambu dynamics with multiple conserved quantities (Hamiltonians), and the other is supported by the entropy effects.
 The inclusion of the entropy effects lifts the Nambu dynamics to the Nambu non-equilibrium thermodynamics.